AnthonyLB2140/jsatorb-eclipse-service/README.md

 # JSatOrb Project: Eclipse Calculator

-This code computes eclipse calculation for the Earth (WGS84) and the Sun.
+This module computes eclipse calculation for the Earth (WGS84) and the Sun.

 ## Prerequisites